top of page

 • Moths

-• Mothing with UV lights (night field class)
+• Potluck and Moth Night with UV lights

 • Readings:

 - Powell, Jerry et. al. 1979.
-California Insects, “Moths and Butterflies, Order Lepidoptera” UC Press
+Insects of California, “Moths and Butterflies, Order Lepidoptera UC Press

 Resources: